The Best Budget Headphone Amplifiers and DACS

 When the iFi Zen first came out, I saw it as a new benchmark standard for what an Amp/DAC combo could achieve for the price.

-It’s also Tidal MQA compatible and can play files up to 32-bit/384kHz.
-It’s also DSD compatible.
+In addition, it’s Tidal MQA compatible and can play files up to 32-bit/384kHz while also being DSD compatible.

-iFi has since come out with a few variations on this unit, but this is the OG.
-It’s a perfect starter all in one Amp/DAC combo with plenty of features and options.
+iFi has since come out with a few variations of this unit, but this is the OG.

 In addition to great sound and a roughly 1 Ohm output impedance (similar to the G6), you can also output to separate speakers via its RCA Analog outs.
 There’s also a balanced 4.4mm output.